 Planning your Windstar Cruises Adventure

 The Windstar Cruises boutique cruise line carries 148 to 310 passengers on small ships that take travelers on cruises that are 180 degrees from ordinary as they put it.
 The ships call on 300 off-the-beaten-path and popular ports in 80 countries.
 Windstar Signature Expeditions will let you cruise to Alaska in a way few ever experience it.
+For some additional ideas on traveling in Alaska, see these articles from Wander writers.

 Note: As is common in the travel industry, the writer was provided with the media day cruise and a meal for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.